A PHP constant is a name or an identifier for a simple value which can’t change throughout the execution of the script.

 Constants can’t change during the program and they don’t have a ‘$’ sign at the beginning.
 They are accessible just by the names of them.
 If you use the second method, you must use it at the top of your program, but the first method has no restrictions.

 Some valid constant names

 Invalid constant names

-Seven predefined constants are existing in PHP (they are categorized in magic methods).
-Some of them have usages which I will explain in detail, later.
-They all begin and end with two underscore.
+Seven predefined constants exist in PHP (they are categorized as magic methods).
+Some of them have usages which I will explain in detail later.
+They all begin and end with two underscores.
 The three first are case insensitive.
-Let me illustrate them in example below:
+Let me illustrate this with the example below: